BarRaider/streamdeck-stockticker/README.md

 <img src="/_images/currency.jpg">
 <img src="/_images/crypto.jpg">

+## New in v1.6
+* Supports modifying the multiplier in the Currency Converter.
+Useful when the difference between two currencies is very bug (like Japanese Yen and Pound)

 ## New in v1.4
 **IMPORTANT:** The provider of the data we use (iexcloud.io) now requires a Free API token.
 I am working on finding a free solution that does not require an API token.
 In the mean time, see the ***Getting an API key*** section below for details on how to get a free one from iexcloud.io.